-Experiences - It is common for people who have experienced physical ill health themselves (potentially as a child), have physical symptoms with an unknown cause (unexplained medical symptoms) and/or have experienced the physical ill health of a family member to have develop health anxiety family member repeating a phrase such as "so long as you have your health" or any other moto in relation to physical health.
+Experiences - It is common for people who have experienced physical ill health themselves (potentially as a child), have physical symptoms with an unknown cause (unexplained medical symptoms) and/or have experienced the physical ill health of a family member to have develop health anxiety to given the recent such as SARS and health anxiety those without a finding the recent

+Childhood experiences - During childhood you receive messages from care givers regarding health.
+Do you recall a family member repeating a phrase such as "so long as you have your health" or any other moto in relation to physical health.
 An over-protective parent could also have contributed to your view of your own fragility.